CSJ486/zx-spectrum-tape-image-editor/README.md

 ## 🛠️ Tech Stack

+Made by: Google Gemini AI, & ChatGPT.
 Built entirely with Vanilla HTML5, CSS3, and JavaScript. **Zero external libraries.**
 *   **Canvas API:** Used for pixel-perfect attribute clash rendering and image scaling.
 *   **Web Audio API:** Used for highly accurate cassette tape synthesis and Schmitt-trigger edge-detection decoding.